virteal/side/README.md

 ### side.abort( error ) - premature termination of a pending side action

 If a side action is blocked waiting for something then it can be aborted.
-The option `error` will set the outcome, it defaults to a "Side abort" Error object.
+The optional `error` will set the outcome, it defaults to a "Side abort" Error object.

 When applied to the currently running action, that action is immediately blocked, an exception about that is immediately raised.